Inside: Think you can’t avoid a stomach virus after being exposed? Think again! I did it–and I think you can, too!

-Where I live in North Carolina, one day it’s 75 degrees F, and the next day it’s sleeting.
-It’s the month when you leave your home in the morning wearing a coat and scarf and are donning a pair of flip flops by the afternoon.
+- One day it’s 75 degrees F, and the next day it’s sleeting.
+You may leave your home in the morning wearing a coat and scarf and are donning a pair of flip flops by the afternoon.

 Irony would have it that less than two weeks after posting about how our family prevents wintertime illnesses, would you believe the stomach bug hit our house?